"

 Designing Lessons

-- Prior Knowledge of the Learner: Completing a learner analysis (brief or extensive) is important to know how the design process can begin.
-A designer developing content for novices will manage loads differently than those who have more prior knowledge.
-Considering who the learners are and what knowledge they already have helps the design process either use previously constructed schemas or start from scratch.
+• Prior Knowledge of the Learner: Complete a learner analysis (brief or extensive).
+A designer developing content for novices will manage loads differently than those who are experts.
+Considering prior knowledge helps the designer use previously constructed schemas or start from scratch.

-- Clear Learning Objectives: Establishing clear learning objectives is important because it helps the designer begin the process of simplifying intrinsic load by determining what material is the most important to be learned.
-Clear objectives also help in managing extraneous load because designers can start to figure out what material needs to be reduced.
+• Clear Learning Objectives: Establish clear learning objectives.
+It helps the designer start to simplify intrinsic load.
+Clear objectives also help in managing extraneous load.
+Designers can start to figure out what material needs to be reduced.

-- Review Lesson and Organize Material Based on Load Type: Designers should find a way to organize and identify what parts of their lesson fall into each type of load.
-While eliminating extraneous load would be ideal, it is not realistic in the learning environment.
+• Review Lesson and Organize Material Based on Load Type: Designers should identify what parts of their lesson fall into each type of load.
 Establishing what each type of load is, helps designers determine how much capacity may be wasted on each task (Paas & Sweller, 2022).

 Activities

-- Scaffold Content: Activities that are scaffolded by providing visual aids, guides, graphic organizers, and other resources help learners organize material requiring less of a burden on cognitive load.
+• Scaffold Content: Scaffolded material helps learners requiring less use of cognitive load.
+Some examples include providing visual aids, guides, graphic organizers, and other resources.
 For instance, if a designer was teaching students how to change a tire.
-They may provide a fully worked example video that shows how to change a tire and the tools required.
+They may provide a fully worked example video that shows how to change a tire, and the tools required.
 The video provides students with an example before they work out the problem themselves.

 Assessment